babasaraki/iandow.github.io/_posts/2016-10-2-Junit-Examples-for-Kafka.md

 JUnit's capacity for running parameterized tests is an excellent way to generate quantitative results that can be used to optimize the throughput of your Kafka stream analytics.

-The most important finding in our study was that it is very important to maintain an affitinty between producer threads and Kafka topics, such that any given topic will always be populated by the same producer thread.
+The most important finding in our study was that it is very important to maintain an affinity between producer threads and Kafka topics, such that any given topic will always be populated by the same producer thread.
 Knowing exactly how many topics can be handled by a producer thread will vary from system to system, but in our case we found optimal performance when no more than 200 topics were handled by each producer thread.

-The code in this post is contained in the following github repository:
+The code in this post is contained in the following GitHub repository:
 [https://github.com/mapr-demos/finserv-application-blueprint](https://github.com/mapr-demos/finserv-application-blueprint)